-No trip to the Half Moon Bay coast would be complete without visiting the very quaint, "chic" and upcoming seaside town of Half Moon Bay as well as the #1 most beautiful beach in America according to Coasal Living Magazine: Half Moon Bay State Beach.
+No trip to the Half Moon Bay coast would be complete without visiting the very quaint and charming seaside town of Half Moon Bay as well as the #1 most beautiful beach in America according to Coastal Living Magazine: Half Moon Bay State Beach.

-Located directly across from Pescadero State Beach and Highway 1 is the Pescadero Marsh Natural Preserve which is a 235-acre haven for blue heron, kites, deer, raccoons, foxes and skunks and a birder watcher's delight.
+Located directly across from Pescadero State Beach and Highway 1 is the Pescadero Marsh Natural Preserve which is a 235-acre haven for blue heron, deer, raccoons, foxes, skunks, and a bird watcher's delight.

 Explore the historic and very charming town of Pescadero located 2 miles inland down Pescadero Creek Road which runs adjacent to the marsh.

-Located about 3 minutes south from Pescadero State Beach on Highway 1, and approximately 31 miuntes south of Inn at Mavricks, is Bean Hollow State Beach.
-Many visitors enjoy fishing, picknicking, and beachcombing.
+Located about 3 minutes south of Pescadero State Beach on Highway 1, and approximately 31 minutes south of the Inn at Mavericks, is Bean Hollow State Beach.
+Many visitors enjoy fishing, picnicking, and beachcombing.
 At low tide the beach's tide pools can be explored which are home to anemones, crab, sea urchins and other marine inhabitants.

-Located nine minutes south from Pigeon Point Light Station State Historic Park and 44 minutes south of Inn at Mavericks, is Año Neuvo State Park which consists of Año Nuevo Island and Año Nuevo Point.
+Located nine minutes south from Pigeon Point Light Station State Historic Park and 44 minutes south of Inn at Mavericks, is Año Nuevo State Park which consists of Año Nuevo Island and Año Nuevo Point.
 Año Nuevo State Park is the site of one of the largest mainland breeding colonies for the northern elephant seal.
-The northern part park is also the location of California's geographic center.
+The northern part park is considered to be California's geographic center.

-Just south of Ano Nuevo State Park and approximately 42 minutes south of Inn at Mavericks, is Swanton Berryfarm.
-This little stop along highway 1 is well worth the visit as guests can pick as many strawberries and blackberries they want for a nominal fee.
+Just south of Ano Nuevo State Park and approximately 42 minutes south of the Inn at Mavericks, is Swanton Berry Farm.
+This little stop along highway 1 is well worth the visit as guests can pick as many strawberries and blackberries as they want for a nominal fee.